Aaronius/get-apex-domain/README.md

 The `localhost` hostname presents a unique case.
 If the hostname is `localhost`, the returned apex domain will be `undefined`.

+## Related Packages

+See [get-etld](https://www.npmjs.com/package/get-etld) if you'd like to retrieve the effective top-level domain (eTLD).

 ## Special Recognition

 Full credit goes to [Joe Khoury](https://github.com/jfkhoury) for devising the strategy used to determine the apex domain.